-THE FELDMAN GROWTH MODEL The theory underlying the Soviet model of rapid industrialization adopted by China in the 1950s was the Feldman model which had been formulated in the1920s during the Great Industrialization debate by Feldman (Jones 1976).
+10. The Soviet model THE FELDMAN GROWTH MODEL The theory underlying the Soviet model of rapid industrialization adopted by China in the 1950s was the Feldman model which had been formulated in the1920s during the Great Industrialization debate by Feldman (Jones 1976).
 It is essentially an unbalanced growth strategy of industrialization which emphasizes the investment in the heavy industrial sector.
 Contrary to the conventional view it is not primarily aimed at ‘production for production’s sake’ or at maximizing the speed of growth of capital goods at the expense of the growth of consumer good production, but aims at maximum speed of growth of consumer good production under the assumption of a closed economy.
 The development of heavy industries is only the vehicle for the accelerated growth of the downstream consumer goods industry.
 Thus it is supposed not only to maximize the long-run growth rate of the economy but also to generate quickly a maximum push for the growth of consumption for the entire population.
 Specifically, the model assumes that there are two sectors in a closed economy, that is, sector I producing investment goods, Yi, and sector II producing consumer goods, Yc.
 A further assumption is that there are two production factors, capital, K, and labour, L, with capital as the only limiting factor for growth as labour is assumed to be unlimited in supply.
-The model assumes that capital stock does not depreciate and hence its rate of change (dK/dt), in turn, equals to total investment, which, in turn, equals the output of...
+The model assumes that capital stock does not depreciate and hence its rate of change (dK/dt), in turn, equals to total investment, which, in turn,...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.